beaugaines/beaugaines.github.com/source/_posts/2012-09-19-notes-on-scala.markdown

 categories:
 ---

 I'm taking the free course from Coursera.
-I fear it might be a bit beyond me...but I'm gonna risk it.
-Here are my notes:
+It's hard!
+But I'm giving it a go.

 ####Lecture 1